The ‘Festival of Life and Death’ (‘FoLaD’) is a global events/movement for a world without suicide, and all this means.

 The Festival of Life and Death (‘FoLaD’) is a free ‘open source’ flexible scalable concept for people to share discussion, support, activities, experiences, and arts and entertainment, that enable us to advance ideas and actions for suicide awareness and prevention, to help people heal, and to improve how we all live.

-A FoLaD event might be a conference or concert, or simply tea and cakes in a cafe.
+A FoLaD event might be a conference or concert, or more typically simply tea and cakes in a cafe, with some music/entertainment, and perhaps some ideas for wellness, such as therapies or crafts.

-The Festival of Life and Death will happen on Saturday 8th September 2018, centred in Leicester (City and County) UK, and extends to every other city/location of the world where people want to organize a gathering.
+The Festival of Life and Death will happen on Saturday 8th September 2018, centred in Leicester (City and County) UK, and can extend to every other city/location of the world where people want to organize a FoLaD gathering.

 The concept is simple: